 Since the latest wave of conflict broke out in South Kordofan and Blue Nile in 2011, the Government of Sudan (GoS) has targeted civilians with aerial bombardment and ground assaults, killing thousands and displacing more than 500,000.
 In the Nuba Mountains (South Kordofan), many have taken shelter in caves in the mountains.
 In the Blue Nile, even that shelter is not available.

 Aerial bombardments are directed towards schools, churches, mosques, villages, marketplaces and other infrastructure central to the wellbeing of the community.
-A number of hospitals and humanitarian facilities have been aimed at in the last year, with some attacks preceded by drones flying overhead, suggesting deliberate targeting.
-Attacks often correlate with the planting and harvesting season, preventing people from growing crops and exacerbating hunger across the region.
+A number of hospitals and humanitarian facilities were destroyed in 2017, with some attacks preceded by drones flying overhead, suggesting deliberate targeting.
+Attacks often correlate with the planting and harvesting season, as the GoS is able to easily locate farming communities, preventing people from growing crops and exacerbating hunger across the region.
 Food insecurity is at crisis levels.
 The people of South Kordofan and Blue Nile are extremely resilient, but this relentless onslaught is taking a heavy toll.

 A team from HART visited the Two Areas in January 2017 to hear firsthand about the ongoing Government led offensives against civilians.
 We witnessed the devastating effect that the persistent attacks are having on the well-being of the locals.
 You can find a copy of the report below.

-You can also read some of the stories we heard on our last visit in 2016 in this Photo Essay.
+You can also read some of the stories we heard from our visit in 2016 in this Photo Essay.

 The Government has blocked humanitarian access to the region which is why the work of local organisations, such as our partners, is a lifeline.
 We are continually humbled and inspired by their courage and commitment.
 Despite the conflict and the challenges to operating in this area, their work is efficient and effective and we always receive excellent financial and narrative reports from our partners.